Carpet Fitting Cost

 At a Glance

-• The average carpet fitting cost is around £400.
+• The average cost to fit a carpet is around £400.

-• Carpeting a room will usually take half a day to complete.
+• Most jobs take half a day to complete.

 In this guide:

 • NEW!
-Use our carpet fitting cost calculator for quick estimates.
+Use our carpet fitting cost calculators for quick estimates.

-• How to find and hire a local carpet fitter using MyJobQuote.
+• How to find a local carpet fitter using MyJobQuote.

 a person fitting carpet on a tiled floor